cdrage/os/README.md

-# Bluebootc - Retro themed (Bluecurve) Graphical Fedora BootC OS
+# Blueboots: Retro Looks, Atomic Upgrades

+> A Fedora BootC OS themed like it's 2003, but updated like it's 2025.

 <table>
     <tr>